C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Data.md

 **Features:**

-* process and data nodes point to data nodes - optional (only one process nodes are allowed per chain, only one data node allowed)
-* data nodes points to material or data nodes (multiple material or data nodes are allowed, but not both material and data at the same time)
+* data nodes points only to raw data files
 * required information
     * name
+    * type
     * source
-    * expt, mat (will be populated as it's linked to other nodes)
 * optional information
-    * type
-    * history
     * file
     * file type
+    * sample preparation
     * instrument details
     * calibration
-    * column headers
-    * row headers
     * data
+    * history
+    * note
 * auto generate/update:
     * _id
-    * type
+    * class
     * ver_sch
     * ver_con (& all child) <-- update with version control node
     * date (& all child)
-    * users (& all child) <-- update with user node
-    * expt (& all child)  <-- update with expt node
-    * mat (& all child) <-- update with material nodes

 **App features to support this node:**

-* a page to fill out: experiment(materials, process, data) data
 * a page to plot, analyze data (csv or `data`)
 * allow additional optional information in attribute section given that it begins with +
 * units are not stored and all official values are converted to database standard prior to storage